awsdocs/aws-xray-developer-guide/doc-source/xray-services-sns.md

 1. Choose **Save**\.

-## Testing and Validating Context Propagation<a name="xray-services-sns-tutorial-test"></a>
+## Testing and validating context propagation<a name="xray-services-sns-tutorial-test"></a>

  Both publisher and subscriber functions enable Lambda active tracing when sending traces\.
-The publisher function uses the X\-Ray SDK to capture the `SendMessage` SQS API call\.
+The publisher function uses the X\-Ray SDK to capture the `publish` SNS API call\.
 Then, Amazon SNS propagates the trace header to the subscriber\.
 Finally, the subscriber picks up the trace header and continues the trace\.
 Follow the trace ID in the following steps\.

 **To create a publisher function and enable X\-Ray**